5733d9e2be6485d52ffa08870cabdee0/sandbox/dev/ManagedConnectors.md

   .dockerconfigjson: <base64_encoded_secret>
 ```

-**IMPORTANT:** ask the Managed Connector team or the OpenBridge devs for the content of `.dockerconfigjson`.
+**IMPORTANT:** ask the Managed Connector team or the SmartEvents devs for the content of `.dockerconfigjson`.

 ### Step 3: Camel K operator